What was behind the recent U.S. yield curve flattening?

-Yield curves typically flatten when a central bank tightens monetary policy, so in that sense, the recent flattening has been quite normal.
-The important question now is: Is the Fed able or willing to do anything about it?
+Typically, yield curves flatten when a central bank tightens monetary policy, so in that sense the recent flattening has been quite normal.
+The important question is: Is the Fed able or willing to do anything about it?
 So far, its operating principle can be described as “behind the curve is ahead of the curve”—in other words, it has deliberately been slow to tighten to allow the economy to gain sufficient momentum before proceeding to reduce the monetary stimulus.

-Although the U.S. and China have drawn firm battle lines, it’s possible this is mostly posturing and they will eventually agree to a mutually beneficial trade deal.
-While it may help Trump to look tough on China ahead of the U.S. midterm elections, it will be even more beneficial to agree a deal in time for the next U.S. presidential election in 2020.
+Although both the U.S. and China have drawn firm battle lines, it’s possible that this is mostly posturing and that they will eventually agree to a mutually beneficial trade deal.
+While it may help Trump to look tough on China ahead of the forthcoming U.S. midterm elections, it will probably be better for him to have agreed to a deal in time for the next U.S. presidential election in 2020.

 A rise in oil prices can be regarded as a redistribution of wealth from oil consumers to oil producers.
-This is important because the eurozone, Japan, and China are large oil importers for whom any price increase will be a headwind.
-On the other hand, Middle Eastern countries, Russia, and Colombia are net oil producers and will benefit from a price increase in the form of stronger external balances.
+This is important because the eurozone, Japan, and China are very large oil importers, so any price increase will be a headwind for them; on the other hand, Middle Eastern countries, Russia, and Colombia are net oil producers and will benefit from a price increase in the form of stronger external balances.

 This material is being furnished for general informational purposes only.
 The material does not constitute or undertake to give advice of any nature, including fiduciary investment advice, and prospective investors are recommended to seek independent legal, financial and tax advice before making any investment decision.
 T. Rowe Price group of companies including T. Rowe Price Associates, Inc. and/or its affiliates receive revenue from T. Rowe Price investment products and services.
 Past performance is not a reliable indicator of future performance.
 The value of an investment and any income from it can go down as well as up.
 Investors may get back less than the amount invested.